 How Long Does it Take to Become a Dental Assistant?

-Perhaps you’ve decided that you want to pursue a career in dental care- great!
-In so doing, you are starting a rewarding career where you can assist dentists in areas like operative dentistry, preventive dentistry, dental radiography, patient care, and various essential administrative tasks that keep the clinic running.
+In doing so, you are starting a rewarding career where you can assist dentists in areas like operative dentistry, preventive dentistry, dental radiography, patient care, along with various dental procedures and essential administrative tasks that keep the dental office running.

-It’s crucial for any aspiring dental assistant to be equipped with both theoretical knowledge and practical skill so that they are prepared for every step of the journey.
-That’s why Cestar College of Business Health and Technology offers a comprehensive NDAEB-approved dental assistant program that gives all the needed preparation!
+It’s crucial for all aspiring dental assistants to be equipped with the required theoretical knowledge and practical skill, ensuring they are prepared for every step of the journey towards starting their dental assistant jobs.
+That’s why Cestar College of Business, Health and Technology offers a comprehensive NDAEB-approved dental assistant program that gives all the needed preparation to ensure student success.

 Keep reading to find out how to become a dental assistant, what the journey is like, and how long it will take for each stage.